hauntgossamer/hauntgossamer/README.md

 ### Hi there 👋

 ### I'm Haunt (Yes that is my legal name :D)

- 🔭 I recently completed an introductory C++ course and dived into app development using .NET MAUI!

- 🌱 I’m currently learning RayLib, C and reverse engineering, as well as creating an App for my business!

- 👯 I’m working on becoming an asset for a private underground game restoration team

  🤔 I’m looking for a way to break into the tech space at entry level